leumasme/hbrs-tampermonkey/README.md

 - Uplad many files at once via a drag-and-drop area
 ### Usage
 Just open an upload page and drag files into the drop area

+## Lea
+### Features
+- Automatically stay logged in while idle on a page (Never click something and get thrown to the login page again)
+- Automatically log in on the login page
+### Usage
+Just install the script.
+Note that your username and password will be stored in your browser the first time you log into lea so the script can automatically log you in in the future.
+They are never sent anywhere else than to lea.